-We recommend Marvin windows because they are the perfect blend of form and function.
-Marvin uses only the highest-quality materials to build windows that will last for decades and add beauty to any room of your home, and has customizable options to make sure that you get just the windows that you’re looking for.
+We recommend Pella windows because they are the perfect blend of form and function.
+Pella uses only the highest-quality materials to build windows that will last for decades and add beauty to any room of your home, and has customizable options to make sure that you get just the windows that you’re looking for.

-Atypical window openings are not a problem for Marvin or for us.
-Marvin’s windows are energy-efficient, so your home will stay cool in summer and warm in the winter; you’ll be able to keep your energy bills down all year long.
-Marvin also prides itself on being an industry innovator, so you can be assured that the windows you’re getting are the result of their continual research and upgrades.
+Atypical window openings are not a problem for Pella or for us.
+Pella windows are energy-efficient, so your home will stay cool in summer and warm in the winter; you’ll be able to keep your energy bills down all year long.
+Pella also prides itself on being an industry innovator, so you can be assured that the windows you’re getting are the result of their continual research and upgrades.

 Cost of Replacing Windows

 You’re probably wondering how much replacement windows cost.
 Every homeowner’s situation is different, of course, and there are numerous factors that affect the price of a replacement window project: How many windows are you replacing?
 What kind of windows do you want?
 What materials will the window be made from?
 If you are replacing all of the windows in your home, it is safe to assume that your costs will at least be in the low five figures.

 According to Home Advisor, in 2018, window replacement costs run between $300-$700 per window, assuming that the window is going into a structurally sound frame on the ground floor of a home.
 These costs can nearly double for a two-story home.

 One way to keep your replacement costs lower is to purchase single-hung windows, which are less expensive than double-hung windows.
 Single-hung windows only have moveable lower sashes.
 (You open the window by pushing the sash up.)
 With double-hung windows, you can open both the upper and lower sashes.